deut-erium/ctf-tutorials/_posts/2021-04-04-contributions.md

 {{ "{% include checkflag.html " }}%}
 ```
 To specify index of the task and include a flag input box!
-Check out [what are assignments.md](https://github.com/CSEA-IITB/IITBreachers-wiki/blob/master/_posts/2020-07-17-what%20are%20assignments.md) for an example.
+Check out [what are assignments.md](https://github.com/deut-erium/ctf-tutorials/blob/master/_posts/2021-07-04-what%20are%20assignments.md) for an example.

 Well thats all it takes to contribute and publish your article :smile:
 Expecting cool contributions!
 Who knows it may be your shot to learn writing and enhance your communication :wink:

-Let us know if something is missing or unclear
+Let me know if something is missing or unclear